 On the dorsal side of the prosoma we find the carapace, subdivided in the anterior cephalic region (containing the eyes) and the posterior thoracic region, which might be seperated by a distinct or indistinct cervical groove and fovea.
 The shape and the surface texture of the carapace and its components, such as hairiness and the shape of the fovea, are proven to be taxonomic features of big importance.
 Except for a few cave-dwelling species, Sinopoda scurion for example, all spiders are equipped with a set of eyes and named after their relative positions on the carapace.
 The number of eyes may vary within a single family, but that’s rather uncommon.
 Theraphosids contain 8 eyes located on the ocular tubercle, which are small compared to their body sizes.
 Nevertheless spiders often suffer poor eyesight.
 Far more posterior on the carapace the fovea is located, a distinct depression that comes in a variety of shapes and sizes on which the stomach sucking muscles are attached internally.
 Some species show an incredible conical horn on top of the fovea (example).
 The prosoma houses several external appendages, such as legs, pedipalps, chelicerae and other mouth parts.
 Each spider has 8 legs as opposed to insects with 6 legs.
 Due to the fact typical features may vary from leg to leg, but spiders are built symmetrical, people often speak of leg pairs, numbered from I to IV, anterior to posterior.
 Every leg consists 7 leg segments.
 The basal segment, which attaches the legs to the spider’s body, is the coxa, chronologically followed by trochanter, femur, patella, tibia, metatarsus and tarsus.
 Remarkably the tarsi end up in 2 or 3 little tarsal claws.
 Hunting species in general have 2 claws, whereas all web-building species need 3 claws to hold a grip on the silk strand.
 Some theraphosids might show a third undeveloped claw.
 The leg-like features next to the chelicerae are the pedipalps.
 They’re almost the same as a traditional leg, except for the fact metatarsi are absent, they’re mainly used for probing, digging and feeling (not locomotion) and they transform to show palpal bulbs on mature males.
 Together with these palpal bulbs most, but not all mature males will show tibial spurs on the first leg pair.
 Chelicerae are located anterior to the carapace, protecting the fangs which are used to penetrate and inject venom and enzymes inside the prey’s body.
 In combination with the scopula pads on legs and pedipalps and the cheliceral teeth the spider keeps a grip on the prey in order to suck the liquids inside.
 Spiders can’t chew on their prey, so they use venom to paralyse the prey and enzymes to liquify as much as possible outside the spider’s body.
 On the ventral side of the prosoma, the basal segments (coxae) of the pedipalps, termed as maxillae, and the labium assist the spider’s feeding.
 Surrounded by the legs’ coxae, the sternum keeps everything together ventrally.
 Sternum and carapace are joined by an elastic membrane, the pleurea.
 Along this membrane the molting process will start.
 The exoskeleton of the prosoma contains high doses of chitin, as it needs to be inflexible and way thicker than the opisthosoma in order to survive.
 Internally the prosoma houses the central nervous system (the tarantula’s brain), venom glands, sucking stomach and muscles for moving the attached appendages.

 In contrast with the prosoma, the opisthosoma is flexible in order to be able to absorb nutrition and produce eggs.
 Externally it shows the abdomen and associated appendages.
 All theraphosids have an equal elliptical, globose or oval abdomen, which is in contrast with the adorned abdomen of, for example, Gasteracantha and Micrathena species.
 Colors and patterns on the abdomen are different and may vary throughout the stages of life.
 Some species are equipped with urticating setae on the abdomen, others do not own those type of hairs and very few, such as Ephebopus spp. have the urticating setae on the pedipalps (read more).
 Anterior-ventrally on the opisthosoma, on either side of the epigastric region, the book lungs are located.
 This is a rather primitive breathing system.
 Different to all other spiders primitive mygalomorphae, such as theraphosids, possess 2 pairs of book lungs.
 Araneomorphae have 1 pair and a tubular trachea.
 Some spiders rely on solely tracheae for respiration.
 The epigastric region contains an opening, housing the spider’s genitalia.
 In males (the gonopore) this leads to the testes, in females (the gonoslit) it hides the ovaries.
-Adult females show a sclerotized external structure centrally of the epigastric region which is referred to as the epigyne.
-Immediately beneath the epigyne comes the vulva, usually consisting spermatheca, fertilization and copulatory ducts.
-The structures of the epigyne, the vulva and the pedipalp morphology on mature males are proven to be the most powerful tools on taxonomic level.
+Adult females of entelegyn Araneomorphae show a sclerotized external structure centrally of the epigastric region which is referred to as the epigyne.
+Mygalomorphae, incl.
+Theraphosidae, and haplogyne Araneomorphae lack epigyne!
+The vulva, in entelegyne Araneomorphae located underneath the epygine, usually consists spermathecae, fertilization and copulatory ducts.
+Usually, because (for example) some theraphosid spp. are known not to possess spermathecae (ref.
+Encyocratella olivacea).
+The structures of the epigyne in entelegyne Araneomorphae (not in theraphosid spp.), the vulva and the pedipalp morphology on mature males are proven to be the most powerful tools on taxonomic level.
 Near the posterior end of the abdomen spinnerets are situated.
 These are silk-producing organs and obviously every spider owns a few.
 Most spiders have 6 spinnerets, which is different to theraphosids owning solely 2 pairs of which 1 pair is nearly invisible.
 However not every spider will construst a web as we know it, all spiders will need to make a web to construct retreats, traps, spermwebs and/or egg sacs.
 Slightly above the spinnerets there is the anal tubercle for the excretion of feces.
 Internally the opisthosoma houses the heart, respiratory organs, the midgut, ovaries for egg production and various spinning glands.

 Theraphosid species are known for their size and hairiness, but not all species are as big and hairy as you might think.
 Tmesiphantes mirim, the smallest theraphosid known to date, is with a body size of 5,5mm way smaller than the more common Tegenaria domestica.
 Theraphosidae belong to the suborder of the Mygalomorphae, which are mainly different to Araneae by the articulation of the chelicerae.
 Mygalomorphae will always strike downwards.
 Mesothelae own the same kind of chelicerae as Mygalomorphae, but their abdomen is dorsally armoured, in which they differ from Mygalomorphae.
 Theraphosidae, however, are only a small part of the suborder of the Mygalomorphae.
 Theraphosidae possess rather small eyes compared to their body sizes, thick scopula pads, claw tufts next to the tarsal claws, 2 pairs of book lungs, only 2 pairs of spinnerets and different to Barychelidae they have a prominent anterior lobe on the palpal coxae (source).
 Species within the family of the Theraphosidae differ as well.
 Taxonomists subdivide the family of the theraphosidae in genera.